• Home

 Who We Are

 The Omnibus Crime Control and Safe Streets Act of 1968 established the U.S. Department of Justice's Law Enforcement Assistance Administration (LEAA).
-In 1984, the Justice Assistance Act renamed LEAA the Office of Justice Programs (OJP).
+In 1984, the Justice Assistance Act renamed LEAA to the Office of Justice Programs (OJP).

 Per our Constitution, AFSCME Local 2830's current officers are the following OJP Bargaining Unit Employees (BUEs):